salirafi/Jakarta-Heat-Risk-App/README.md

 ```
 It is recommended to work on virtual environment to isolate project dependencies.

-Then, if the user wants up-to-date weather data, in the parent folder, run
+Then, to make sure the weather database is up-to-date, in the parent folder, run
 ```
 python3 .\fetch\fetch_weather_data.py
 ```